Capitals have everyone back but can’t put skid to rest in loss to Penguins

 Despite the rest and the returns, the Capitals couldn’t muster enough offense for a comeback.

-The matinee kicked off with Kuznetsov scoring his second goal in five games on a power play 5:18 into the first period.
+The matinee kicked off with Kuznetsov scoring his second goal in five games this season on a power play 5:18 into the first period.
 The puck redirected off John Marino’s stick and past unassuming goaltender Tristan Jarry.

 Bryan Rust tied the score with 9:31 left in the first period.
 The play turned in Pittsburgh’s favor after an ill-timed turnover by Dmitry Orlov.
 Pittsburgh scored again 32 seconds later with Brandon Tanev’s rebound goal, shortly after a faceoff win by Teddy Blueger.